-Marco Vighi tooks the degree in Biology at the University of Milano, in 1969.
-He operated in the field of environmental pollution since 1969, working at the Water Research Institute of the National Research Council in Italy.
-In 1983 he got a chair at the University of Milano where he was professor of Agricultural Ecotoxicology.
-In 1998, he moved to the Department of Earth and Environmental Sciences of the University of Milano-Bicocca, where he was professor of Ecology and Applied Ecology and responsible of the Research Group on Ecotoxicology up to November 2015, when he retired.
+After getting the degree in Biology in 1969, Marco Vighi worked at the Water Research Institute of the Italian National Research Council.
+In 1983 he was professor of Ecotoxicology at the University of Milano.
+In 1998 he moved to the University of Milano-Bicocca, as professor of Ecology and Applied Ecology and responsible of the Research Group on Ecotoxicology up to 2015, when he retired.
+Since December 2015 he was incorporated at IMDEA Water where he was responsible of the research line on Ecotoxicology.